-Deirdre O’Keeffe is the Assistant Secretary with responsibility for Maritime Transport, including the Irish Coastguard, for the Economic and Financial Evaluation Unit and for the Department’s Internal Audit function.
+Deirdre O’Keeffe is the Assistant Secretary with responsibility for Maritime Transport, including the Irish Coastguard, for the Strategic Research Analysis division and for the Department’s Internal Audit function.
 Deirdre joined the Department in February 2015 having previously served in senior management roles in the Departments of Justice, Education, Marine and Finance, as a Statistician in the Central Statistics Office and as a Director/Secretary to Fáilte Ireland.
 She holds a Bachelor Degree in Mathematics, Masters degrees in Public Sector Policy (MSc (Econ)) and Organisation Development (MSc (PSA)) - from Trinity College Dublin - and a PhD in Economics (Public Sector Analysis) from University College Dublin.
 She also holds a professional qualification in Statistics (by examination) from the Institute of Statisticians in London, and a teaching qualification from Trinity College London, as well as diplomas from Boston College, Harvard University and the London Business School.

 |Telephone:||+ 353 1 6783412|

 Ray O'Leary - Assistant Secretary

-Ray O’Leary is the Assistant Secretary dealing with Roads and Road Safety, as well as Finance and ICT.
+Ray O’Leary is the Assistant Secretary dealing with Roads and Road Safety.
 He also has administrative responsibilities for the Air and Rail Accident Investigation Units which operate independently of the Department under EU and international law.
 His area covers the Department’s investment, policy and oversight roles in relation to investment in roads, and a range of areas relating to road safety and regulation of traffic generally, including bodies such as Transport Infrastructure Ireland, the Road Safety Authority and the Medical Bureau of Road Safety – as well as overseeing the Department’s critical finance function and significant commitment to ICT development and use.

 He previously worked in the Tourism Division and, prior to joining the Department, worked in the Department of Finance and the Department of the Environment.
 He has also worked in the former Southern and Eastern Regional Assembly and started his career in UK and Irish local government, after studying Urban and Regional Planning and Civil Engineering.